 Brenda , My 25 years as a prostitute

-“In reality, what is involved in prostitution is not sexual liberation, but rather the extensive financial revenue made out of the exploitation of women.
-There is something about prostitution that is systemic, it is inherently harmful, regardless whether it is chosen, or coerced, whether it is decriminalised or criminalised, Romina concludes.
+“In reality, what is involved in prostitution is not sexual liberation.
+It is rather the extensive financial revenue made out of the exploitation of women.
+There is something about prostitution that is systemic.
+It is inherently harmful, regardless whether it is chosen, or coerced, whether it is decriminalised or criminalised,” Romina concludes.